UNITES-Lab/keylogging/flush_reload/README.md

 5. Remove the kernel module
 6. Copy the kernel log into logs/test.log or your desired location **if you place at your desired location, make sure to modify graph.py**
 ```
-sudo dmesg -c >> logs/test.log
+sudo dmesg -c > logs/test.log
 ```
 7. run graph.py to obtain the graphs and results
 ```
 python3 graph.py
 ```

 After the code had finished execution (or you have completed the manual steps), you can close the gvim terminal.
-Below will be the descriptions of the files
+Below will be the descriptions of the files. ***Note: keylogger files are only available during real keystroke mode, key press and release files are only available during simulation keystroke mode***
 1. flush_reload.png: The graph of cache hits with respect to time
 2. keylogger.png: The graph of key hit with respect to time
-3. filtered_flush_reload.png: filter result of flush+reload overlaid on keylogger for evaluation of prediction
+3. filtered_flush_reload.png: filter result of flush+reload
+4. keypresses.png: The graph of key presses with respect to time
+5. keyreleases.png: The graph of key releases with respect to time
+6. klfr.png: keylogger graph overlaid on flush+reload
+7. krfr.png: keyrelease graph overlaid on flush+reload
+8. kpfr.png: keypress graph overlaid on flush+reload
-4. keylogger.json: data used in the keylogger graph
+9. keylogger.json: data used in the keylogger graph
-5. flush_reload.json: the data used in the flush_reload graph
+10. flush_reload.json: the data used in the flush_reload graph
+11. keypresses.json: the data used in keypress graph
+12. keyreleases.json: the data used in keyreleases graph

 ### All time measurements are in nanoseconds (ns)